carlrobertoh/CodeGPT/DESCRIPTION.md

 <!-- Plugin description -->

 CodeGPT is an AI-powered code assistant designed to help you with various programming activities.
-It is a great alternative to GitHub Copilot, AI Assistant, Codiumate, or any other extension on the JetBrains marketplace.
+It's a powerful alternative to GitHub Copilot, AI Assistant, Codiumate, and other JetBrains plugins.

-We equip you with the latest models, advanced tools, and on-premise solutions that are designed to significantly enhance your developer experience.

-Access top-tier language models from OpenAI, Anthropic, Azure, Mistral, and others, or opt for a self-hosted model for a full offline experience.

-## From cloud providers to custom setups
+## Highly Configurable

-Access market-leading LLMs with your own key, or use a privately hosted model within your corporate network.
+Access top-tier language models (LLMs) with your own API key or use privately hosted models within your corporate network.

+- **Cloud Providers & Custom Setups:** Integrate top-tier models from OpenAI, Anthropic, Azure, Mistral, or use self-hosted models for offline use.
-- **Bring your own key:** Connect the plugin with your preferred provider using your own API key.
-Use our [hosted service](https://codegpt.ee/#pricing) for a full experience.
+- **Bring Your Own Key:** Connect with your preferred provider using your API key.

-- **Customize your own setup:** Connect the plugin with privately hosted models.
-Use our OpenAI API-compatible provider configuration for end-to-end integration.
+- **Custom Setup:** Integrate privately hosted models with OpenAI API-compatible configuration.

-## Build your own local AI assistant
+## Build Your Own Local AI Assistant

-CodeGPT is the leading open-source extension for connecting your locally running LLM with your favourite JetBrains IDE.
-We provide full AI-assisted experience without sending your data externally or requiring an internet connection.
+CodeGPT is the leading open-source extension for connecting your locally running LLM with JetBrains IDEs.
+Enjoy full AI assistance without sending data externally or needing an internet connection.

-- **Ollama integration:** CodeGPT will automatically detect and utilize the models handled by Ollama without any additional setup.
+- **Ollama Integration:** Automatically detect and utilize Ollama-managed models.
-- **GGUF support:** Easily connect your custom model
+- **GGUF Support:** Easily connect custom models.
-- **LLaMA C/C++ integration:** Run dozens of open-source LLMs with just a few clicks, without needing any additional third-party software.
+- **LLaMA C/C++ Integration:** Run various open-source LLMs without third-party software.

 ## Core Features